BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Different social systems (e.g., politics, science, economics) have different ways of observing and communicating about the environment, which can lead to misunderstandings or contradictions.
 So one idea I have in mind is that via *artificial communication* we might be able to reduce misunderstanding between different systems, including the ecological system.
 From a Luhmannian perspective, we need a sort of *translation* from one *systemic rational* to the other.
-Furthermore, I believe that we need a more strict coupeling between the ecological system and psychic as well as social systems.
+Furthermore, I believe that we need a more strict coupling between the ecological system and psychic as well as social systems.
-Maybe artificial communication can establish such a strict structural coupeling.
+Maybe artificial communication can establish such a strict structural coupling.

 Only because we are not in charge, does not mean that things can not get better.
 There seems nothing inherently wrong with biological evolution.